 The PhD in History requires a minimum of 18 course credit hours above the MA degree (effective for students entering the program in Fall 2015) and a minimum of 18 credits of History 690, Doctoral Thesis (for a minimum total of 36 credits).
 Note that the Graduate School requires that all PhDs complete at least 60 credits of post-baccalaureate credits.
-All students are suggested to take History 503, History of America Before 1860; History 505, U.S. History 1860 to the Present; History 512, Topics in World History; and History 540, Historical Methods.
-These courses have been created to serve as the core of each graduate student's program.
+All students are suggested to take History 503, History of America Before 1860 (if focusing on US History); History 505, U.S. History 1860 to the Present (if focusing on US History); History 512, Topics in World History; and History 540, Historical Methods.
 Note that the precise credit/course requirement will be determined by the student's doctoral committee Chair in consultation with the student and the other committee members.